manthanpatel98/Mask_Detection_with_Person_Identification/README.md

 <img src="https://github.com/manthanpatel98/Mask_Detection_with_Person_Identification/blob/main/Readme_Img/FRCN_architecture.png" width=500>

-1. Conv Layers: This Newtwork is a combination of Conv Layers, activation function and pooling layers which extracts feature maps from the given input image.
+1. **Conv Layers:** This Newtwork is a combination of Conv Layers, activation function and pooling layers which extracts feature maps from the given input image.
 This feature map will be later shared with RPN.

-2. RPN: It is used to generate Region Proposals which uses softmax to classify the candidate box.and use bbox to perform regression correction on the candidate box to obtain the proposals.
+2. **RPN:** It is used to generate Region Proposals which uses softmax to classify the candidate box.and use bbox to perform regression correction on the candidate box to obtain the proposals.

-3. RoI pooling: Collect feature maps and proposals, extract the proposal feature map, and send it to the subsequent fully connected layer to determine the target category.
+3. **RoI pooling:** Collects feature maps and proposals, extract the proposal feature map, and send it to the subsequent fully connected layer to determine the target category.

-4. Classification: Uses the proposal feature map to calculate the proposal category, and bbox regression again to obtain a more accurate positioning.
+4. **Classification:** Uses the proposal feature map to calculate the proposal category, and bbox regression again to obtain a more accurate positioning.

-* The classical detection methods are very time-consuming.
-Faster rcnn can use RPN to automatically generate candidate frames, which greatly improves the speed of generating candidate frames.
+* The classical detection methods are very **time-consuming**.
+Faster rcnn can use RPN to **automatically generate candidate frames**, which greatly improves the speed of generating candidate frames.
 That is why Faster RCNN is much better than RCNN and Fast RCNN.

 ### Image Classification model:

 * Integreted Custom Image Classification model is trained on **2** classes: **Manthan** and **Unknown**.
 (Model with More num of classes can be trained and used here.)

-* Below is the model structure created with **[Netron]**(https://netron.app/).
+* Below is the model structure created with **[Netron](https://netron.app/)**.

 <img src="https://github.com/manthanpatel98/Mask_Detection_with_Person_Identification/blob/main/Readme_Img/best_model.h5.png">